AndrewYang2428/andrewyang-megr2156-lab-portfolio/docs/Labs/L02/index.md

 **Small Group Share Out**

 One thing that I learned about additive manufacturing is that the infill on parts increase strength and withstand greater loads.
+Another thing that I learned was that depending on the design, there can be some overhang which can cause some defects and issues with your final print.
+There are many ways to fix overhangs, it just depends on your personal preference.